 Transfer from Another College

 A student transferring from another accredited college or university is eligible for admission.
-Transfer students must comply with the Scholastic Progress Standards as outlined by Board Policy 3320.
+Transfer students must comply with the Academic Progress Standards as outlined by Board Policy 3320.

 The following conditions apply regarding transfer from another college:

-- An official transcript from each institution previously attended must be submitted to the Office of Admissions and Records.
+- An official transcript from each institution previously attended must be submitted to the Enrollment Center.

 - All new transfer students who have been accepted will have their college transcripts evaluated on a course-by-course basis and credit will be awarded based upon applicability of transfer hours to the student’s degree plan.

 - Credits for courses in which a passing grade of “C” or higher was earned may be transferred from any accredited college.
 Developmental or other non-degree credit courses are not transferable.